openstack/adjutant/doc/source/features.rst

 RoleList
 ++++++++

-Mirco API to list roles that can be managed by your current user for users on your project.
+Micro API to list roles that can be managed by your current user for users on your project.

 .. note:: Adjutant-UI exposes this with the Project Users panel for Horizon.